Shenhui: Teachings

 According to Shenhui, entering into and exiting from concentration were still conditioned and failed to transcend the false mind.
 (Note: Compare with Xuance's words in the Platform Sutra:

 "How can you enter it or come out of it?
 If there is entering and coming out, then this is not the great samādhi.")
-He says should the false mind become activated so that our thoughts stray "far and near," we should not try to bring the mind back into concentration.
+He says should the false mind become activated so that one's thoughts stray "far and near," one should not try to bring the mind back into concentration.
 He says: "To make the mind go out is illness, and to make it come back into concentration is also illness.
 Both making it go out and making it come back are illness."
 Instead, he says if one can simply "shine the light of awareness" on a thought as soon as it arises, it will vanish into the light of awareness naturally.
 What's more, he says the light of awareness too will of itself also disappear.
 For Shenhui, the disappearing of thought with awareness is "precisely [what is meant by] the non-abiding mind of one’s original nature."

 Shenhui associates non-abiding with fundamental serenity.
 Relying on the essence-function paradigm, he identifies serenity with essence and says, "Based on the essence of this empty serenity there naturally exists a fundamental wisdom, [of which] it is said that knowing is its function of illumination."
 For Shenhui, while serenity is essence, knowing the empty serenity of the mind is function.
 He says, "Non-abiding is the fundamental quiescence of the self-nature (ben zixing ji 本自性寂).
 Knowing is the function.
 Quiescence is the essence of illumination, and illumination is the function of quiescence."
 For Shenhui, this is also what is meant by the equivalence of concentration and wisdom.
 (Note: Compare with the Zongjing lu version of a quotation from the Treatise on the Transcendence of Cognition (Jueguan lun):